publishpress/PublishPress-Planner/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= UNRELEASED =

+* Fixed: Fixed timezone information in the calendar subscription and .ics file, #784;

 = [3.1.0] - 2021-01-20 =

 * Added: Add shortcodes to the email notifications for the post content, excerpt and post type, #288